1991 World Championships in Athletics

-The 3rd World Championships in Athletics, under the auspices of the International Association of Athletics Federations, were held in the Olympic Stadium in Tokyo, Japan between August 23 and September 1, 1991.
+The 3rd World Championships in Athletics (1991年世界陸上競技選手権大会), under the auspices of the International Association of Athletics Federations, were held in the Olympic Stadium in Tokyo, Japan between August 23 and September 1, 1991.
 1,517 athletes from 167 countries participated in the event.
-Japan hosted again the championship in 2007 in Osaka and Tokyo hosted again the event in 2025 in a new venue building at the same place.
+Japan hosted again the championship in 2007 in Osaka and Tokyo hosted the event again in 2025 in a new venue built at the same location.

 The event is best-remembered for the men's long jump competition, when Carl Lewis made the best six-jump series in history, only to be beaten by Mike Powell, whose 8.95 m jump broke Bob Beamon's long-standing world record from the 1968 Summer Olympics.

+East and West Germany reunified into a single nation in 1990.
+As a result, this was the first global athletics championship since the 1964 Summer Olympics in which all German athletes competed as a single team.